ecast96/Sorting-Algorithm-Benchmark/README.md

 # Sorting Algorithm Benchmark
  - All work done by Erick Castro

 Program was made using Visual Studio 2017.
- - If using any other IDE/Compiler, support for C++11 might be needed.
+If using any other IDE/Compiler, support for C++11 might be needed.

 Program is menu-driven, meaning you select what options you want for the sorting algorithms.
- - There are lines commented out that are used for testing/debugging purposes, e.g. Displaying arrays, writing to file, and displaying individual interation duration.
+There are lines commented out that are used for testing/debugging purposes (e.g. Displaying arrays, writing to file, and displaying individual interation duration).

-Data is saved to a csv file named "results.csv"
- - Times are saved in 100 cell rows
+Data is saved to a csv file named "results.csv".
+Times are saved in 100 cell rows

 When compiling and running, program will display the following menus: